 - Process your learnings and repeat.

-By using analytics solutions such as Amplitude’s behavioral cohorts you can see the specifics of your customers’ behaviors and start to make data-driven decisions to enhance their experience within your app.
+With Amplitude’s behavioral cohorts, you can see the specifics of your customers’ behaviors and start to make data-driven decisions to enhance their experience with your product.